Skip to Content

 FlyLINQ soaring over the promenade.

-Shark Reef Aquarium: Your kiddos will get a kick out of this oasis in the middle of the desert.
-Found at Mandalay Bay, the Shark Reef Aquarium features over 200 varieties of sea life including sharks.
-You’ll essentially be walking through a glass tunnel at the bottom of the tank with sea life passing over the top – very cool.
+Shark Reef Aquarium: Found at Mandalay Bay, the Shark Reef Aquarium features over 200 varieties of sea life including sharks.

 The Longer of two glass tunnels that are underwater at the Aquarium.

-Eiffel Tower Viewing Deck Experience: There are few better ways to introduce your kids to Vegas than from 46 stories above it all.
-Take the trip to the top at night and enjoy the Bellagio Fountains from a new vantage point.
-Price out the best deal in advance, below.
+Eiffel Tower Viewing Deck Experience: There are few better ways to introduce the family to Vegas than from 46 stories above it all.

 Eiffel Tower Viewing Deck with fencing surrounding it

-Pay up for a Better Pool: While some resorts reserve pool access for their guests, others allow non-guests to access theirs for free or a small fee.
+Pay up for a Better Pool: While some resorts reserve pool access for their guests, others allow non-guests to access theirs provided they rent a cabana or daybed.

-If you’re looking to upgrade for your kid’s sake, I’d recommend Mandalay Bay (pictured below), which offers a lazy river, a wave pool, and natural sand beach.
+I recommend Mandalay Bay (pictured below), which offers a lazy river, a wave pool, and a natural sand beach.

 Pool Complex at Mandalay Bay from above